 Michigan

-A variety of debris and car parts as well as releases of petroleum and lead were present across the site.
-A particular challenge was the lead levels in the former
+A variety of debris and car parts as well as releases of petroleum and lead were present across the Lipari Freezer Warehouse site.
+A particular challenge was the lead in the former auto crushing and storage areas, where lead was present at levels as high as 55,000,000 ppb.

 SME conducted extensive site characterization to assist Ashley Capital in developing an environmental management plan for the construction phase that complied with Michigan’s Part 201 due care obligations.
 Our approach consisted of several strategic rounds of a combination of test pits and soil borings to characterize the contamination and buried debris at the site.